dragon-dune/dragon-dune/README.md

 ----------

 Orcs and Goblins are weak against Ice Artifacts, Elves and Dwarves are weak against Fire Artifacts.
-In any battle in which your opponent plays an Artifact that you are weak against, you lose 2 battle points from your total for that battle.
+In any battle in which your opponent successfully plays an Artifact that you are weak against, you lose 2 battle points from your total for that battle.